APPLICATION DEADLINE: Friday, April 20, 2018 (11:59 EST)

 APPLICATION DEADLINE AND DATES

-Applications are due by 11:59 pm EST on Monday, April 10th, 2017.
-Please submit any questions or concerns to Gabriela Manfredi at firstname.lastname@example.org by end of day, Thursday, April 6th.
+Applications are due by 11:59 pm EST on Friday, April 20, 2018.
+Please submit any questions or concerns to Alessandro Facente at email@example.com by end of day, Monday, April 16.
 Late or incomplete applications will not be considered.

 Based in Lower Manhattan and supported by public funds, the LES Studio Program provides free three and six-month residencies to under-represented, emerging and mid-career artists.
 Artists working across all disciplines are encouraged to apply for fully-funded shared studio space in the historic Clemente Soto Vélez Cultural and Educational Center in the heart of the Lower East Side Art District.

-The residency offers 24-hour access to a furnished studio with WiFi, the opportunity to present work to curators and critics through AAI-organized studio visits, a curated exhibition at Cuchifritos Gallery + Project Space (located inside the Essex Street Market) and exposure to a broad general audience during bi-annual Open Studios.
+The residency offers 24-hour access to a furnished studio with WiFi, the opportunity to present work to curators and critics through AAI-organized studio visits, a curated exhibition at Cuchifritos Gallery + Project Space (located inside the Essex Street Market), exposure to a broad general audience during bi-annual Open Studios, and monthly stipends (awarded to New York State residents only).
 AAI’s Curator and Director are available to provide critical feedback throughout each residency period to help artists clarify conceptual issues that may arise during their project development.
 Residencies are meant to facilitate experimentation, research, or production by providing much-needed space and time to residents.

 Residents are offered access to Materials for the Arts during his or her residency.
 Any additional materials needed should be brought or purchased by the artist.